Over the Rainbow Nation by Krystyna Irvine

 Public Speaking by Erin Tremouilhac

 It is here that you will learn how to declaim great speeches.
 Based on the talking skills, you are taught how to behave, to express, to vary your tone, in order to make an oral presentation as “entertaining” as possible.
-In other word, this is your way to become a great orator.
+In other words, this is your way to become a great orator.
 The final evaluation takes the form a timed speech you must perform in front of your group and teacher, on any subject you like.

 Back To the Future by Krystyna Irvine

-Run by the same teacher as Over The Rainbow Nation, this 2nd semester option will take you in the future.
-The options begins with a movie and a lot of examples of people who tried to figure out what our future will be.
+Run by the same teacher as Over The Rainbow Nation, this 2nd-semester option will take you in the future.
+The option begins with a movie and a lot of examples of people who tried to figure out what our future will be.
 From aliens invasion to human evolution, you will hear about the most famous theories on the subject.
 In the end, you will have to give a presentation by group on what is your opinion about where we will be in hundreds of years.
 You are actually expected to come up with the most unusual ideas to prepare the best presentation you can.